MOA is temporarily closed until late 2023 for seismic upgrades Learn more →

 Upcoming milestones

-January 16, 2023 – Late 2023: MOA will temporarily close to the public to accelerate the completion of the Great Hall seismic upgrades and other building improvements.
+January 16, 2023 – June 2024: MOA will be temporarily closed to the public to accelerate the completion of the Great Hall seismic upgrades and other building improvements.

 Frequently Asked Questions